-BA Manhattanville College // MSW Wurzweiler School of Social Work at Yeshiva University
+BA, Manhattanville College // MSW, Yeshiva University

-Kimberly is warm, culturally sensitive, engaging and empathetic; focused on meeting others at their current state and guiding them along to a better place.
-One of Kimberly's major clinical interests is anxiety and when she is not working in a psychiatric hospital helping patients through crises, she enjoys working with her clients to combat whatever barriers they are facing that have affected their daily lives.
+She focuses on meeting others at their current state and guiding them along to a better place.
+One of Kimberly's major clinical interests is anxiety.
+She works in psychiatric hospital settings helping patients through crises by working with her clients to combat whatever barriers that are impacting their daily lives.

 The experience of volunteering with vulnerable communities abroad solidified my decision to pursue a career that would be meaningful and impactful to others.
 I have often felt inspired by Stoic philosophical principles: "Today I escaped anxiety.
 Or no, I discarded it, because it was within me, in my own perceptions — not outside.” — Marcus Aurelius.